Skip to main content

 01What is Agentic, Data & Source?

-Agentic, Data & Source (ADS) is a legal-AI platform that gives self-represented (pro se) litigants and solo practitioners citation-bound research, drafting, and consultation tools.
-It was built and battle-tested by a pro se litigant in four concurrent active matters, including a federal RICO case and a Ninth Circuit appeal.
+Agentic, Data & Source (ADS) is the AI legal platform built specifically for pro-se litigants — people representing themselves in court without an attorney.
+It generates court-ready documents, performs jurisdiction-specific research, tracks every filing deadline, and explains every step in plain English.
+ADS was built and battle-tested by a pro se in four concurrent active matters, including a federal RICO case and a Ninth Circuit appeal.

 02Is ADS a law firm?